 If you closed the spreadsheet, open it again so that it is visible in Excel.

 SpreadsheetConverter has different “flavors”, i.e. it can generate the web page in different formats, depending on your needs.
-You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones, for Windows web servers with ASP.NET, or in Flash format.
-Select “Html” for this tutorial.
+You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones.
+Select Html for this tutorial.

 To start the conversion, click Convert in the SpreadsheetConverter ribbon.